MicroHealthLLC/be-well/README.md

 ```
 npm run serve
 ```
+Default port will be URL:8080

 ### Compiles and minifies for production
 ```
 npm run build
 ```
+Default port will be URL:8080

 ### Lints and fixes files
 ```